 A writer may want to set a story in a location, but that doesn't mean they want or need to be accurate- or even see it.
 This form of Artistic License can happen in a number of ways.
 The most common seems to be setting a story in a particular city without consulting a map, thus placing locations that are nowhere near one another quite close by, underestimating the time it would take to get from one to another, and sometimes transplanting whole landmarks from somewhere else entirely.

 Lack of knowledge of regional climate can also be glaringly obvious.
 A rural landscape in Maine does not look like a backlot in California.
 Often the lack of knowledge beyond common National Stereotypes results in a Hollywood Atlas or worse.
+This is often used in a stereotypical way, since well Viewers Are Morons, the popular image of a country or regions geography is used rather than the actual one.

 This trope may not be obvious to anyone unfamiliar with the locale in question, but anyone who lives there will spot it right away, and when it's bad enough it can destroy the believability of the entire project.